About the CARE Program

-The aim of CARE is to spark a university-wide conversation about research ethics that goes beyond the regulatory requirements for human subjects protection and research integrity as it is traditionally understood and defined.
+The aim of CARE is to spark a university-wide conversation about research ethics that goes beyond the regulatory requirements for human subjects protection and research integrity as traditionally understood and defined.

-There are researchers who are motivated by the scientific and social value of their work to responsibly design and conduct their research, but who nonetheless face pressing ethical challenges in the field or in the lab which they must navigate.
-These ethical challenges arise out of the persistent social inequities that create vulnerable populations as well as in response to the demands of current funding structures, publishing practices, and norms of academic advancement.
+There are researchers who are motivated by the scientific and social value of their work to responsibly design and conduct their research, but who nonetheless face pressing ethical challenges in the field or in the lab that they must navigate.
+These ethical challenges arise out of the persistent social inequities that create vulnerable populations, and from the demands of current funding structures, publishing practices, and norms of professional advancement.

-Take for example, the following case from a recent ETHOS interview with Ellen Mosley-Thompson and Lonnie Thompson, who were discussing the general ethical importance of their work in ice core paleoclimatology.
-When asked what distinctive ethical challenges they faced conducting their research, Lonnie Thompson described the obstacles they confront given the global reach of their research: “When we drill around the world, most societies view these glaciers as sacred places.
+Consider, for example, the following example from a forthcoming ETHOS interview with Ellen Mosley-Thompson and Lonnie Thompson on the ethical importance of their work in ice core paleoclimatology.
+When asked what ethical challenges they faced conducting their research, Dr. Thompson replied, "When we drill around the world, most societies view these glaciers as sacred places.
 And they ask, 'what are you going to do?
 Are you going to drill a hole right through this glacier?' ...
-Sometimes you are required to do things that there is no textbook, in order to get permission” from the local community.
-Dr. Thompson and Dr. Mosley-Thompson recalled the many different ways in which the research team had to go above and beyond procuring local governmental approval and adhering to regulatory oversight in order to obtain local buy-in.
-In one instance, the research team had to participate in local sacrificial rituals to show respect for tribal deities; in another instance they had to reckon with the local community's suspicions that drilling would "be extracting the memories from the mountain."
+Sometimes you are required to do things that there is no textbook, in order to get permission [from the local community]."
+Dr. Thompson and Dr. Mosley-Thompson recalled the many different ways in which their team had to go beyond local governmental approval and adherence to regulatory oversight requirements in order to obtain local buy-in.
+In one instance, their team participated in local sacrificial rituals to show respect for tribal deities.
+In another, they had to reckon with the local community's suspicions that drilling would "be extracting the memories from the mountain."

 To stay informed about CARE, subscribe to our mailing list.